 The two tenants of making those first seconds count are excellent visuals and easy navigation.
 If the design is right, landing on your website will leave your customer with a first impression that they are in the right place.
 If the navigation matches their intentions, they should be quickly sign-posted to their goals, before tedium, frustration, or the call of checking back onto Facebook, or making a quick cuppa distracts them away.

 It is not enough to have a website that looks the business on day one, because even great visuals and engaging content will feel jaded if there is nothing new to come back for.
-It is necessary to review, renew and refresh your site, moving with the rest of your business to flex and reform as your priorities, products or perspectives change.

 Along with the window dressing that keeps the site fresh it is useful if you have identified your ‘staples’ the items that are essential to the function of your site.
 Clear contact details, an eye-catching and quick method to get in touch, get a quote, find out more.
 The architecture of the site that brings a curious customer to a point of sale.

 Once you get these few but crucial website rules right, you’ll have a website that not only can grow with your business needs, but can help facilitate that growth too.